-Risks Associated with investments in Equity and Equity related instruments :
+${\bf Risks\ Associated\ with\ investments\ in\ Equity\ and\ Equity\ related\ instruments:}$

 • Equity and equity related securities are volatile and prone to price fluctuations on a daily basis.
 The liquidity of investments made in the Scheme may be restricted by trading volumes and settlement periods.
 Settlement periods may be extended significantly by unforeseen circumstances.
 The inability of the Scheme to make intended securities purchases, due to settlement problems, could cause the Scheme to miss certain investment opportunities.
-Similarly, the inability to sell securities held in the Scheme portfolio would result at times, in potential losses to the Scheme, should there be a subsequent decline in the value of securities held in the
+Similarly, the inability to sell securities held in the Scheme portfolio would result at times, in potential losses to the Scheme, should there be a subsequent decline in the value of securities held in the Scheme portfolio.

-Scheme portfolio.
 Also, the value of the Scheme investments may be affected by interest rates, changes in law/ policies of the government, taxation laws and political, economic or other developments which may have an adverse bearing on individual Securities, a specific sector or all sectors.

 - Investments in equity and equity related securities involve a degree of risk and investors should not invest in the equity Schemes unless they can afford to take the risk of losing their investment. - Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with securities that are listed on the exchanges or offer other exit options to the investors, including put options.
-The AMC may choose to invest in unlisted securities that offer attractive yields within the regulatory limit.
-This may however increase the risk of the portfolio.
 Additionally, the liquidity and valuation of the Scheme investments due to its holdings of unlisted securities may be affected if they have to be sold prior to the target date of disinvestment.